evg1nn0eth/nillion-docs_fix/docs/concepts.md

 #### User ID

-The `user_id` is derived from the user's public key, and is the public user identifier.
+The `user_id` is derived from the user's public key and serves as their public identifier.
 Other parties can grant a user permission to a secret based on their user id.&#x20;

 ### Programs